Skip to main content

 Organization Tips

-• Use Clear Titles: Make knowledge items easy to find and understand
+• Use Clear Titles: Make knowledge items easy to find with specific, descriptive names

-• Keep Content Current: Regularly update documentation links
+• Keep Content Current: Regularly review and update documentation links

-• Remove Outdated Info: Delete or update knowledge that’s no longer relevant
+• Remove Outdated Info: Delete or update knowledge that no longer reflects your product

-• Test Your Knowledge: Ask the chat assistant questions to verify knowledge quality
+• Test Your Knowledge: Ask the chat assistant questions to verify it finds the right information

 Troubleshooting